informarte/yuck/README.md

 2. Unzip the package in a suitable location.
 3. To register Yuck as a backend for the MiniZinc toolchain, define the ```MZN_SOLVER_PATH``` environment variable to point to the ```mzn``` subfolder of the Yuck distribution.
 (For other ways of providing a solver configuration file to the MiniZinc toolchain, see the section on [Solver Configuration Files](http://www.minizinc.org/doc-2.6.4/en/fzn-spec.html#solver-configuration-files) of *The MiniZinc Handbook*.)
 4. If you want to use Yuck on Windows with a MiniZinc version prior to 2.6.0, you need to take another step to work around a bug in MiniZinc: go to the ```mzn``` subfolder of the Yuck distribution, open the file ```yuck.msc```, find the line ```"executable": "../bin/yuck"``` and replace it with ```"executable": "../bin/yuck.bat"```.
+5. If you want to use Yuck on MacOS, you have to install the `coreutils` package with the following Homebrew command: `brew install coreutils`

 The Docker image contains an OpenJDK Java runtime, the MiniZinc compiler and Yuck itself; it neither contains the MiniZinc IDE nor other solvers.